 Prior experience as an assistant or photographer is not nearly as important as an eagerness to learn & work hard.

-If we’ve never met or chatted before, please include some form of intro/cover letter & a link to your portfolio.
+To apply or ask questions, shoot me an email.
+Please include some form of intro/cover letter & a link to your portfolio.